matthew-tfs/mjcb.io/content/blog/00053-my-year-in-review-2022.md

 I finally got around to creating a logo/icon for the website, which has been on my todo list for a while.
 It is basic, but it works.

-I also removed sharing links on the website to Facebook, LinkedIn and Twitter.
-I don't care for any of those platforms, so I don't want the option available.
-I understand that I have a LinkedIn profile, but I only keep that around for professional purposes.

 ## 2023 Goals ##

 A project that I started back in 2022 was to cleanup a lot of the accounts that I used, as well as consolidate a lot of data that I have stored in various locations.
 I also wanted to redo my entire backup strategy, which I will talk about in the next few months.
 Overall, this has been completed, and I am happy with the outcome, but it is an ongoing process.